johnhayn-es/johnhayn-es/about.md

 Hello.
 Thank you for being curious enough to find this page.

-If you read my CV you will notice that my career combines three interconnected disciplines; design, growth and storytelling.
+If you read my résumé you will notice that my career combines three interconnected disciplines; design, growth and storytelling.
 This combination enables me to do the work I do today.
 I am a full-stack designer; not only seeing the design process through from end-to-end, but also building a deep understanding of the levers for commercial and customer success.

 I'm a jack of all trades: